Always on the move, the Border Collie Cocker is an intense hybrid breed with high stamina.

 It’s difficult to predict the specific traits that will be inherited by mixed breed dogs, but the Border Collie Cocker brings intelligence to a higher degree because it sometimes feels like the dog is reading your mind.

 This mix is likely to solve problems.
 If the problem is that you have permitted your Border Collie Cocker to become bored, it will become destructive.

-It’s a lively dog who can become aggressive at times, but it’s certainly one that will add a lot of fun and color to your life.
+It’s a lively dog who can become aggressive at times, but it’s certainly one that will add a lot of fun and colour to your life.